ahwkuepper/portfolios/README.md

 [BSD 3](LICENSE)

 ## Documentation

-See Jupyter notebook for examples.
+See Jupyter notebooks for examples.
 More to follow.